Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 The documentary focuses in on climate change and its impact.

-Unfamiliar, obscure or complex words
+Avoid unfamiliar, obscure or complex words

 This could mean avoiding overly fancy words – I read an article recently that used the word ‘winnow’, a word I’d never heard of.
 I now know its meaning in that context was ‘to separate’, but I’m sure the goal of that article wasn’t for me to open a new tab, look the word up and possibly never come back.
+It could also mean replacing anything overly wordy with a simpler version, such as ‘utilise’ (‘use’), ‘initiate’ (‘start’) or ‘endeavour’ (‘try’).

 This: Our team seeks to strategically utilise integrated methodologies to facilitate the